schlotg/viage/docs/api.md

 ```

 ## Router
 Viage comes with a built in Router.
 It can be configured as a Hash, Location, or Standalone router.
 It is small but very functional.
 Routers should be created up front in app.ts.
-Any component that needs to access can get one by name.
+Any component that needs access can get one by name.

 #### Types
 - Hash: A Hash Router usese the # symbol in front of a route in a URL imitating anchor links.
 This prevents the browser from actually loading a new page when the the location url has changed.
 This type of router is great for standalone apps that need to work without network connectivity.
 Once loaded, the app does not need to access the network except to make REST API calls if needed.

 - Location: A location Router actually reloads the location from the server.
 While this might seem like a horrible waste of network bandwidth, in reality its pretty small.
 What actually happens is a request goes out for the index.html.
 This file is small in a Viage app.
 From there it will try to load the Viage bundle.js and any asset files.
-The URLs for these assets are unchanged, and therfore the server should respond with a 304 (Not Modified) and the browser will used the cached versions of these files.
+The URLs for these assets are unchanged, and therefore the server should respond with a 304 (Not Modified) and the browser will used the cached versions of these files.
 When the app loads up and initializes, the router inspects the current URL and makes the appropriate state changes internally.
 In some other Location Router implementations, the route information is formatted something like this: https://foo.com/page1/foo and https://foo.com/page2/foo.
 This type of URL formatting is definetly easier to read, but it relies on the server being configured to always return back index.html if it can't find a file at that path.
 If your website contains several different web apps each with their own router and all at the same domain, it gets difficult to configure the server to make everything work properly.
 Viage sacrifices URL readability for easy deployment.
 The router state is encoded as a parameter along with any the data needed for the state.
-A Viage location router URL looks something like: https://home.html?s=bar;d=5;.
-This makes it easy to have have another Viage app at the same domain that deals with user information: https://user.html?s=foo;d=7; and requires minimal server configuration.
+A Viage location router URL looks something like: https://home.html?/bar;d=5;.
+This makes it easy to have have another Viage app at the same domain that deals with user information: https://user.html?/foo;d=7; and requires minimal server configuration.

 - Standalone: A Standalone Router is a great way to manage content in a subpane that is active within one of your main router states.
 It does not use the built in location mechanisms of the browser and the Router must be called directly to perform state changes.
 This is done through the go() and back() function calls.